We’ve uncovered the yummiest food in Bulgaria for you to try. Do not leave Bulgaria without trying lots of traditional Bulgarian food.

 Tikvenik – Unique Bulgarian Dessert

-When it comes to dessert, who needs apple pie or carrot cake when you have tikvenik, this Bulgarian pumpkin strudel offers up just the right amount of sweetness so as to not leave you feeling like you may get diabetes afterward.
+When it comes to dessert, who needs apple pie or carrot cake when you have tikvenik, this Bulgarian pumpkin strudel offers up just the right amount of sweetness to not leave you feeling like you may get diabetes afterward.
 Shaped in a coil, the strudel features flaky filo dough that embraces a concoction of pumpkin, cinnamon, brown sugar, vanilla, and maybe some pecans or walnuts if you’re feeling a bit nutty.
 Top it off with a bit of orange zest and powdered sugar, and you’re all set.

 Rakia is served at all kinds of important occasions in Bulgaria, including weddings and funerals, making it undoubtedly the most popular drink in Bulgaria.

 So what is rakia?
-Rakia is a strong fruit brandy most commonly produced from grapes such as muscat or sauvignon blanc grapes, but it can also be made using a range of high sucrose fruits such as peaches, plums, or apricots.
+Rakia is a strong fruit brandy most commonly produced from grapes such as muscat or sauvignon blanc grapes, but it can also be made using a range of high-sucrose fruits such as peaches, plums, or apricots.
 There is even a unique variety of rakia found in the Rose Valley region of Bulgaria, appropriately named rose rakia.

-Bulgarian Black Sea Coast
+Bulgarian Black Sea Coast – Traditional Bulgarian Food

 Here is what to eat in Bulgaria when you’re by the sea: